Call now: 252-767-6166

 In addition, many shops undertake to override the PGA default values to "supersize" their PGA regions during batch processing, overtaking the built-in throttles.
 In my article Oracle PGA pga_max_size undocumented parameter, I note that over-riding the PGA governors can allow a single-threaded job to perform at lightening speeds.

 If you have a limited number of active sessions you may wish to override the PGA governor that only allows any single task to consume 5% of the total PGA.
-Laurent Schneider notes in Oracle MetaLink that overriding the PGA defaults made a large batch processes run more than 8x faster:
+Laurent Schneider notes in Oracle MOSC that overriding the PGA defaults made a large batch processes run more than 8x faster:

 "I set appropriate values for pga_aggregate_target and _pga_max_size...